qradiolink/qradiolink/README.md

 Credits and License
 -------------------
-- QRadioLink is mostly written by Adrian Musceac YO8RZZ, and is released under an Open Source License, the GNU General Public License version 3.
+- QRadioLink is written by Adrian Musceac YO8RZZ, and is released under an Open Source License, the GNU General Public License version 3.
 - It makes use of other code under compatible licenses, and the authors are credited in the source files.
 - The CFreqCtrl and CPlotter widgets are Copyright 2010 Moe Wheatley and Alexandru Csete OZ9AEC.